-When he unknowingly picks up a paid assassin, an unassuming taxi driver expects to become collateral damage.
+When his next fare is a paid assassin, an unassuming taxi driver expects to become collateral damage.
 But who’s really in the driving seat?

 Cab driver Max (Jamie Foxx) is on a high after hitting it off with lawyer Annie (Jada Pinkett Smith).
-Then he picks up his next fare, slick businessman Vincent (Tom Cruise), and things take a dark turn.
+Then he picks up slick businessman Vincent (Tom Cruise), and things take a dark turn.

 Vincent asks Max to make five stops over the course of the night: it’s against cab company’s rules, but he’ll pay hefty cash bonus.
 Unfortunately, Vincent is a cool-headed hitman … and his stops are all contract kills.